Management as Tradecraft

 Kimberly Carlson has worked with nonprofit and governmental organizations professionally and academically for over twenty years.
 Through this work, her primary focus is on community engagement as well as leadership and organizational and workforce development.
 Particularly, her dissertation research was focused on succession planning processes in university-wide research institutes in public universities.

-Currently, Kimberly is an Associate Professor of Practice in Management and the Director of the Business Leadership Center in the Pamplin College of Business at Virginia Tech.
 Previously, she served as adjunct faculty for the Center for Public Administration and Policy and the Political Science Department, and as Assistant Director of Presidential Global Scholars, a semester-abroad program, and Fulbright Program Adviser in University Honors at Virginia Tech.
 Before joining academia, she worked for a variety of nonprofit organizations in Oklahoma City, OK and Pensacola, FL.